Consultant General and Upper GI Surgeon, Honorary Reader, and NHS Research Scotland Clinician.

 - Member of ESPEN (European Society of Clinical Nutrition & Metabolism) Faculty and Expert Group on Perioperative Nutrition

-- Member of the Society on Sarcopenia, Cachexia and Wasting Disorders (SCWD)
+- Board member of the Society on Sarcopenia, Cachexia and Wasting Disorders (SCWD)

 - Member of the NIHR Cancer and Nutrition Collaboration

 - Secretary and Co-Founder of Cancer Cachexia Society

 - Member of The Nutrition Society